phetsims/circuit-construction-kit-common/doc/eecircuit-multi-groups-and-buffer-frames.md

 ## Async Pattern: Callback-Based Direct Application

-Since `Circuit.step()` is synchronous but EEcircuit's SPICE solver is asynchronous, we use a simple callback pattern:
+Since `Circuit.step()` is synchronous but Spice's SPICE solver is asynchronous, we use a simple callback pattern:

 1. **Request solve with callback**: Pass a callback function that will apply results when the solve completes
 2. **Queue processing**: Solves are processed sequentially (SPICE limitation)